rlucente-se-jboss/RFESummit2021/README.md

     composer-cli compose types

-We'll be building a `rhel-edge-commit` image type which is an OSTree image packaged as a tarball.
+We'll be building a `edge-commit` image type which is an OSTree image packaged as a tarball.
 Start a compose using the following
 command:

-    composer-cli compose start RFE rhel-edge-commit
+    composer-cli compose start RFE edge-commit

 The image will take between five and ten minutes to build.
 You can check the status using: